Continental Football League (2026): History

-Original COFL (1965–1969)
+Original CoFL (1965–1969)

 The original Continental Football League operated as a minor professional league during the late 1960s, with teams across the United States, Canada and Mexico.
 It disbanded after the 1969 season, with its eastern teams merging into the Atlantic Coast Football League and select constituent teams and conferences such as the Trans-American Football League continuing into the early 1970s.

-Revival (2025–present)
+Revival (2025–2026)

 During summer 2025, Manny Matsakis, a fan of the original Ohio Valley Ironmen of the original Continental Football League, launched a revival of the team.
 It initially played in the International Football Alliance before multiple issues with that league led to a collapse early in its inaugural season.
 The revived Ironmen dominated its competition in its abbreviated 2025 season, which eventually led to the team's schedule being cut short after three games.
 Compared to many of its erstwhile IFA rivals, the Ironmen were relatively well-operated, with no known financial issues and its own television contract with local broadcast station WTRF.

 On September 9, 2025, the Ironmen announced the relaunch of the Continental Football League, with former Winnipeg Blue Bombers head coach Mike Kelly named as commissioner.
 Kelly, like Matsakis, had been a fan of the original league, in Kelly's case the Waterbury Orbits.
 The new league is headquartered in Wheeling, West Virginia, and plans to emphasize community ownership, grassroots operations, and summer scheduling to avoid competition with the NFL and other fall football leagues.
+The Ironmen were the first members of the league announced.
+The Cincinnati Dukes, a semi-pro team that had existed since 2012 and had played against the Ironmen in 2025, agreed to join the new league.

+In Texas, the new teams consisted of the Tall City Black Gold in Midland, the Texas Syndicate in Pflugerville (a suburb of Austin), and the San Antonio Toros.
+Like the Ironmen, the Toros marketed themselves as a revival of the 1960s franchise of the same name, including adopting the Toros' approach of using multiple home stadiums (one being a former Toros home, Harlandale Stadium).
+Its timing took advantage of the cancellation of the San Antonio Brahmas in the UFL.
+The fourth franchise was originally proposed for San Angelo, then Fort Worth, in the latter case reviving the previous CoFL Fort Worth Braves.
+Prior to the season, the Braves players were assigned to the roster of the existing semi-pro squad the Tennessee Hornets for a preseason game; after the Hornets were annihilated 71-0 in that contest, the plans for the Braves franchise were cancelled.